 –

 How often, among true Christian marriages, will one or both spouses not be committed to Christ within their marriage?
-How many divorces and fornications occur because of this lack of obedience with the excuse being, “my spouse is not being what they are supposed to be” (see my article “Marriage: What’s Love God To Do With It?”)
+How many divorces and then ultimate fornications occur because of this lack of obedience with the excuse being, “my spouse is not being what they are supposed to be” (see my article “Marriage: What’s Love God To Do With It?”)?

 –

 The only act of non-commitment by one of the spouse’s, which Christ does not expect the other to tolerate is if fornication is committed.
 In this, they must put away the violator, because the marriage has been defiled.
 The oneness of their marriage is defiled and cannot be put back to its exclusivity.
-The fornicator not only polluted the oneness of their spousal connection (marriage), but also polluted their connection (marriage) to the body of Christ.
+The fornicator not only polluted the oneness and exclusivity of their spousal connection (Biblical marriage) but also polluted their connection (marriage) to the body of Christ.
 This is the ultimate act of disobedience to Christ within the marriage.
-Only the violated spouse is capable of remarriage and that is by not being sexually intimate with their violating spouse after they know of the fornication.
+Only the violated spouse is capable of “marrying another” after divorce and that is conditional on them not being sexually intimate with their violating spouse immediately, once they are aware of the fornication.

 –